 TWOLA, 4/22

 Opiates and other medications are simply tools.
 They are not killers, they are not evil, and everyone reacts very differently to medications.
-Allowing our US legislators free reign to make laws regarding these tools, we invite individuals who know NOTHING about Healthcare our OUR individual health care into our chart, our PRIVATE lives.
+Allowing our US legislators free reign to make laws regarding these tools, we invite individuals who know NOTHING about Healthcare our own individual health care into our chart, our PRIVATE lives.
 No no no no no!

 I am not unsympathetic to human beings who have lost their lives to opiates – in whatever their capacity – illegal fentanyl, overdosing on prescriptions, etc. Every loss of life is tragic.
 There is a process where our country could be more careful with opiates.
 But it’s a no-go inserting government into a patient-doctor relationship.
 My doctor and I know the tools to care for my health.
 The US legislator does NOT.